 Hillary Clinton inspires students at literary festival

-Two INTO University of Gloucestershire students were lucky enough to get the chance to hear former US presidential candidate Hillary Clinton speak about politics, feminism and equality at this year’s Cheltenham Literature Festival.
+Two students from the University of Gloucestershire were lucky enough to get the chance to hear former US presidential candidate Hillary Clinton speak about politics, feminism and equality at this year’s Cheltenham Literature Festival.

 Sponsored by the University, this special event, coincided with the launch of Hillary’s book, ‘What Happened?’ describes the ups and downs she had during the US election campaign last year.